THE WHOLE-BODY JUMP SHOTS

 Kobe Bryant

-The Reachup Jump Shot - The Less Reachback, the Better
+The Whole-Body Reachup Jump Shot - The Less Reachback, the Better

 Alex English showed the strengths and weaknesses of the reachup jump shot.
 English dominated with the fully extended reachup jump shot from shallow mid-range.
 But English was much less effective with the reachup jump shot beyond shallow mid-range.
 Klay Thompson is one of the few to successfully expand the range of the reachup jump shot to long-range.
 Thompson’s secret is whole-body supplementary power production techniques.
 Kawhi Leonard occupies the middle ground between English and Thompson, which is mid-range.
 Leonard uses his big mitts to maximize the power of the reachup jump shot’s heavy-on-hand-action release.
 The heavy backspin of Leonard’s reachup jump shot confirms that his reachup release is heavy on hand action.